 Who Should Use Social Commerce?

 Social commerce is an ideal platform for retailers for the exact reasons listed above.
-You can seamlessly integrate social commerce into your larger digital strategy to reach new customers and nurture the ones they already have.
+They can seamlessly integrate social commerce into their larger digital strategy to reach new customers and nurture the ones they already have.
 It’s especially beneficial for companies targeting Millennials and Gen Z, 48% of whom have already made a purchase on social media.

 If you sell big ticket items such as cars or high-end laptops, social commerce may not be the route you want to take.
-(At least not yet.)
-Since social commerce is still relatively new only time will tell how it will evolve and how consumers will respond to those changes.
+At least not yet.
+With social commerce being a new phenomenon, only time will tell how it will evolve and how consumers will respond to those changes.